• Skip to main content

 I sincerely hope you've enjoyed today's savory and healthy roasted vegetable dip recipe as much as I've enjoyed bringing it to you.

-A closeup horizontal photo of a sugar snap pea that has been dipped into Roasted Eggplant and Chickpea Hummus.
+A closeup of a sugar snap pea after being dipped into Roasted Eggplant and Chickpea Hummus.

 Custom Renee Signature